Get the latest from TODAY

 Punch a hole into the corner of each card and put them on the rings.
 It helps to make sure the cards are all facing the same way, so that you can view them easily.
 Once on the rings, attach the tassel to give it some holiday pizzazz.

 The cards are displayed in a basket on my coffee table so when guests come over, they can peruse them.
-(You could also display them from stocking hooks on the fireplace mantle, too.)
+You could also display them from stocking hooks on the fireplace mantle.
+And, this year, I punched holes in cards as I received them and added to a ring.
+Way easier than doing them all after the fact.

 I’ve only completed four Holiday Card Rings so far — working my way back in years! — but it’s a delight to see how much the kids have changed and grown up even in that short time.